-LFBB has a policy of paying an amount in lieu of interest (“interest”) to clients where the firm holds money in a general client account on their behalf in the course of providing legal services.
+LFBB has a policy on payments in regards to paying an amount in lieu of interest (“interest”) to clients where the firm holds money in a general client account on their behalf in the course of providing legal services.

-The rate of interest the firm pays on such funds fluctuates depending upon the rate of interest that the firm can secure from its principal bankers from time to time.
+The rate of interest the firm pays on such funds fluctuates depending upon the rate of interest that the firm can secure from its principal bankers.

-The firm believes this is an fair and reasonable approach; it enables clients to earn interest where appropriate and at the same time provides the firm with a return for administering and managing client funds.
+The firm believes this is a fair and reasonable approach; enabling clients to earn interest where appropriate and simultaneously providing the firm with a return for administering and managing client funds.